fernao/site2ikiwiki/README.md

 A general simple html or wiki converter to markdown and so to ikiwiki (http://ikiwiki.info/).

-Initially, designed to convert PmWiki and pure HTML websites.
+Initially, designed to migrate/import PmWiki and pure HTML websites into ikiwiki.

 Usage